 - The owner and the renter inspect the vehicle together.
 The vehicle owner documents any damage and defects, that the equipment works and takes pictures of the vehicle.

 - The owner examines the renter's driving license so that it matches the renters's information on the website and enters the renter's last digits in the social security number.
 The vehicle owner hands over the vehicle's keys to the renter.

-- Hyraren godkänner därefter fordonsägarens dokumentation genom Housecars hemsida.
+- Hyraren godkänner därefter fordonsägarens dokumentation genom MyCampers hemsida.